Passion (Hikaru Utada song)

-An accompanying music video was directed in China by their then husband Kazuaki Kiriya, which depicts Utada in a dreamscape filled with animated clouds, figures and a cathedral-like architecture.
+An accompanying music video was directed in China by Utada's then-husband Kazuaki Kiriya, which depicts Utada in a dreamscape filled with animated clouds, figures and a cathedral-like architecture.
 The clip was inspired by numerous anime films and aesthetics, along with the atmosphere portrayed in Kingdom Hearts II.
 The music video for "Passion" was generally well received, but critics questioned the lack of footage from the video game.
 In order to promote the single, Utada performed the tracks on television shows such as Music Station and Hey!
 Hey!
 Hey!
-Music Champ, and has appeared on one concert tour: Utada: In the Flesh 2010.
-Since its release, "Passion" and "Sanctuary" have been widely considered as two of the best songs in video game history and has been recognized as a major factor in Utada's commercial rise in the western market.
+Music Champ, as well as part of their Utada: In the Flesh 2010 concert tour.
+Since its release, "Passion" and "Sanctuary" have been widely considered as two of the best songs in video game history and recognized as a major factor in Utada's commercial rise in the western market.

 Background and conception

 In early 2003, The Walt Disney Company and Square Enix confirmed the sequel to Kingdom Hearts (2002).
-That July, the creator of Kingdom Hearts, Tetsuya Nomura, aimed to have the game in stores by 2004, but several legal issues regarding the approval of characters and aesthetics from the Disney franchise obscured this, such as the Tarzan world being denied due to a change in ownership.
-Regarding the theme song, Nomura only had Utada in mind as he felt they were part of the franchise's family, and felt that her music could break both foreign and international markets.
-But scheduling time with Nomura proved to be difficult, as Utada worked on their second English language album Exodus in her hometown New York City; they had been signed to Island Def Jam the previous year as their headquarters discovered her success in Japan.
+Regarding the theme song, Nomura only had Utada in mind as he felt they were a part of the franchise's family, and felt that their music could break into both foreign and international markets.
+But scheduling time with Nomura proved to be difficult, as Utada worked on their second English language album Exodus in their hometown New York City; they had been signed to Island Def Jam the previous year as their headquarters discovered their success in Japan.

 Kingdom Hearts II was publicly announced in July 2005, and Nomura confirmed Utada's second involvement with the series, "When we were creating the original game, there were a lot of factors that were influenced by Utada-san's theme song.
 That influence will once again be felt in [our development of] Kingdom Hearts II ..."
-Nomura's second stance of choosing them over another singer was because he noted that fans from the first Kingdom Hearts associated Utada with the franchise.
-Regarding the song's concept and connection with the game, Utada derived their inspiration from the worlds and characters in Kingdom Hearts and received in-depth explanations and clues from Nomura.
-Conversely, Nomura noticed that Utada's theme song "Hikari" influenced several factors in creating the games.
+Nomura's second reason for choosing Utada over another singer was because he noted that fans from the first Kingdom Hearts associated them with the franchise.
+Utada derived their inspiration for the song's concept and connection with the game from the worlds and characters in Kingdom Hearts, and received in-depth explanations and clues from Nomura.
+Nomura also noted that Utada's previous theme song "Hikari" influenced several factors in creating the games.